Christopher Cullen

-Christopher Cullen is an English sinologist.
+Christopher Cullen is an English sinologist born in 1946.
 He has an MA from University of Oxford in engineering and a PhD from the School of Oriental and African Studies in classical Chinese.
 He is Director Emeritus of the Needham Research Institute and General Editor of the Science and Civilisation in China series, succeeding Joseph Needham.
 His own area of research is the Han Dynasty and he translated the Book on Numbers and Computation into English.